dharshranga-990307/HCES-2022-23/README.md

 publish the country's headline poverty and consumption statistics.

-The project covers the full pipeline: raw government survey files → Python ETL → MySQL → Power BI dashboard, with a strong emphasis on **data validation** — every major number in this project is checked against officially published figures, not just assumed correct.
+The project covers the full pipeline: raw government survey files → Python ETL → MySQL → Power BI dashboard, with a strong emphasis on **data validation** as some values are checked against officially published figures, not just assumed correct.

 ---